selimceylan/ZeroDay_WebAttack_Detection/README.md

 It is difficult to find malicious http requests in sufficient numbers and with varying characteristics.
 On the other hand, when a model is developed with the malicious dataset, it will be difficult to detect zero-day attacks.

 Thanks to autoencoder that finds anomalies:
 - Anomaly detection autoencoder models inputs and outputs are the same.
-There is no need to malicious http requests dataset.
+Model trains with benign requests.
+There is no need to malicious requests.
 - Model learns the semantic information of the benign requests.
 It means model can detect zero-day attacks.

 In this repo dataset obtained from VulnBank.
 Model needs roughly 20000 benign request for training.

+## Prepare dataset
+A json file created which includes vocabulary based on ASCII.
+Every character has an index value and some special charecters added.\
+1- Decoding sequence starts with "GO" and ends with "EOS".\
+2- The characters wihch are not defined in vocabulary are "UNK".\
+3- Models takes constant input size therefore size is defined before training.
+"PAD" is the filler for empty parts.\
+4- Link break is "/r" and tab is "t".

 ## Results